 We already have significant experience of helping clients and contractors deal with changes to IR35, following similar changes being introduced for our public sector clients in 2017.

-We therefore wanted to make you aware of IR35 assessment tools available, one of which is based on detailed advice from EY, a Top 4 Professional Services Company, and actual case law, rather than a subjective interpretation of the IR35 legislation.
-The tool helps you determine whether a role is ‘in’ or ‘outside’ of IR35.
+We therefore wanted to make you aware of a IR35 assessment tools available, The tool helps you determine whether a role is ‘in’ or ‘outside’ of IR35.